jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-manager.md

 Inside the directory, scripts will be executed in alphabetical order.

-Since these scripts are sourced by xenguest-manager they can acccess functions and variables from the parent file's scope, including:
+Since these scripts are sourced by xenguest-manager, they can acccess functions and variables from the parent file's scope, including:

 - ${guestname}    : The name of the guest being created